-As noted in Section I of this Plan, the RPA currently contains vacant land.
-Existing/future land uses are shown in Exhibit 3 attached hereto and made a part of this Plan and include industrial and and sub-surface mining.
+As noted in Section I of this Plan, the RPA currently consists of vacant land zoned for commercial uses.
+Existing/future land uses are shown in Exhibit 3 attached hereto and made a part of this Plan.
+Future uses consist of commercial and mixed uses.
 Future land uses will conform to the Zoning Ordinance and the comprehensive planning process as either may be amended from time to time.